-For the first time ever, Blockchain industries, including Korea University's Cryptocurrency Research Center, the Korea Blockchain Industry Promotion Association (KBIPA), and the Korea Blockchain Startup Association, and three academic groups announced guidelines for the Initial Exchange Offering (IEO) at the Future Fusion Technology Center at Korea University on November 1.
+For the first time ever, Blockchain industries, including Korea University's Cryptocurrency Research Center, the Korea Blockchain Industry Promotion Association (KBIPA), and the Korea Blockchain Startup Association, and three academic groups announced guidelines for the Initial Exchange Offering (IEO) at the Future Convergence Technology Center at Korea University on November 1.

 Under these circumstances, should we blame the prosecutors?
 Should we blame the investors for being cheated so easily?
 When a small group of people came to me and indicated their plans to make IEO guidelines, I thought at first that they were getting in over their heads.
 But I do applaud their bravery of taking the first step to prevent reckless investment, even though it likely won’t completely stabilize a chaotic market and eliminate fraud.

 We took painstaking efforts while also learning in the process.
 In order to polish this diamond in the rough, we will need a great deal of advice.

 If the guidelines are too strict, it is unrealistic to think that will be accepted in the market.
 On the other hand, if they are too lenient, they will be irrelevant The IEO Guidelines will be supplemented continuously by feedback on a three-month basis.

 By Prof. Kim Hyoung-joong, Head of Korea University's Cryptocurrency Research Center